lastefoto-ee/lastefoto-ee.github.io/content/en/project/newborn/index.md

 1. 2-3 different set-ups for the baby;
 2. a family photo.
 Snapshots with family members are not included in this package;
 3. 17 digital and paper images 10x15cm; *If desired, you can choose the images yourself from the pre-edited gallery.*
-4. individual retouching of each photo (removal of baby acne, flaky skin, etc.);
+4. individual retouching of each photo (removal of baby acne, flaky skin, etc.).
+Raw images are not included in the package price but can be purchased additionally;
 5. use of various hats, fabrics, baskets.
 Washing of accessories and fabrics used;
 6. consultation before and accompaniment during the photo shoot;
 7. taking photos in the LasteFoto Studio for 1-2,5 hours (depending on the mood of the little model);